robotslacker/slackerdb/README.md

     // ....
 Now you can execute your business logic.
 ```
-### odbc program
+### Odbc and python program
 ```
-    We also support ODBC connection. the same way as using PG's ODBC.
+    It also support ODBC and Python connection.
 ```

 ## Use IDE tools to connect to the database